explosion-mental/demwm/README.md

 uncomment the line with `#TAG_PREVIEW`

 # dwm_random_wall
+This is a little script chooses a random file from the `img_dir` directory variable, runs **pywal** with the chosen image and symlinks to `bgloc` to make it accesible to other programs.

-This is a little script that changes the wallpaper to a random one in `img_dir` variable and uses (requires) **pywal**. `fd` is much more faster than `find` but you might not have it installed, in that case uncomment the next line.
+Currently it uses `fd`, but you might not have it installed, in that case uncomment the next line to use `find`.

-The script is copied/deleted to `/usr/local/bin` by default, `PREFIX` path can be changed in config.mk.
+The script is copied/deleted to `${PREFIX}/bin` by default, `PREFIX` path can be changed in config.mk.

+**NOTE**: I run some custom 'hooks' in `postrun` function which forks to the background, you can delete everything and change at your liking the function.

 # Patches
 My little collection of patches, which aren't necessarily applied to this.
 You